Comparing Business Legal Structures

 Sole Proprietorships & Partnerships

-A sole proprietorship is an ideal structure for a person who wants to own a business on his or her own.
+A sole proprietorship is an ideal structure for a person who wants to own a business on their own.
 It’s as easy as starting a business, requiring no paperwork whatsoever.

 A partnership is effectively like a sole proprietorship, except that it’s owned by two or more people, and typically is governed by a partnership agreement.